jblanchette/wc3v/docs/DESIGN.md

 The engine keeps track of how many 'unregistered' units we know about - registering a unit is a concept we talk more about later.

-#### Known Object IDs

-Units with equal `objectId1-2` field were spawned at the start of game.

-Once we identify the `itemId` of a worker, we know the rest of the worker ID's are within `6` positions of this unit, because the game spawns them in sequentially.

-With this information we are able to associate "known object IDs" for the 'worker' and 'town hall' groups.

-These known object IDs become useful later when determining what an "unregistered" unit really is.

 #### Player actions required to make more units

 Because Warcraft 3 requires the player to actually perform actions in order for more units to "spawn" into the world - it's easy for us at this point to associate things when a user selects that unit.